gxh2932/Eigenvalue-Algorithms/README.md

 ## Homotopy Method

 This method aims to find the eigenpairs (eigenvectors and their corresponding eigenvalues) of a matrix $A$ by solving a system of ODEs derived from a homotopy function.
-The method starts with the initial conditions based on the standard unit vectors and the diagonal entries of a random diagonal matrix $D$, and gradually transforms the problem into the eigenpairs of matrix $A$ as the homotopy parameter $t$ changes from $0$ to $1$.
+The method starts with the initial conditions based on a standard unit vector and diagonal entry of a random diagonal matrix $D$, and gradually transforms the problem into an eigenpair of matrix $A$ as the homotopy parameter $t$ changes from $0$ to $1$.
 The homotopy-based ODE system can be represented as:

 ```math
 \begin{bmatrix}